Light rail: Types

-It can be hard to distinguish what is called light rail, and other forms of urban and commuter rail.
-A system termed as a light rail in one city may be considered to be a streetcar or tram system in another.
-Conversely, some lines that are called "light rail" are very close to rapid transit.
-In recent years, new terms such as light metro have been used to describe medium-capacity rail systems.
-Some "diesel light rail" systems, such as Sprinter, bear little similarity to urban rail, and could alternatively be classified as commuter rail with lightweight trains.
+It can be hard to distinguish light rail from other forms of urban and commuter rail.
+A system termed light rail in one city may be considered a streetcar or tram system in another.
+Conversely, some lines that are called light rail are very close to rapid transit.
+In recent years, new terms such as light metro have been used to describe medium-capacity systems.
+Some diesel light rail systems, such as Sprinter, bear little similarity to urban rail, and could alternatively be classified as commuter rail with lightweight trains.

 There is a history of what would now be considered light rail vehicles operating on heavy rail rapid transit tracks in the US, especially in the case of interurban streetcars.
 Notable examples are Lehigh Valley Transit trains running on the Philadelphia and Western Railroad high-speed third rail line (now the Norristown High-Speed Line).